RommieG/Grainy-Photos-v3/content/posts/mogarraz/index.md

 **Click on any photo to see a larger version.**

+{{< postimgexifgps "images/mogarraz-01.jpg"
+"Mogarraz, an old traditional Spanish village full of history and charm" "The main street through the old part of Mogarraz.
+Traditional stone and timber-framed houses on both sides of the cobbled street." >}}

 {{< postimgexifgps "images/mogarraz-02.jpg"
 "Sleepy cats in a side alley"
 "A black-and-white film photo of a side alley with old stone houses.
 Two cats are dozing in the middle of the alley.
 Stone steps on the left and right lead up to the front doors of houses." >}}